These 7 Lightweight, Wrinkle-Resistant Blazers Are Perfect for Travel

 Dress for the class you want to be sitting in

-Garment bags can only do so much.
+Garment bags can only do so much, which is why you need a real travel blazer.

 Flight turbulence, butter-fingered bellhops and back-back-to-back meetings wage war on a man’s blazer during his travels, and unless your hotel’s hooking you up with day-of dry cleaning (good luck), the suit jacket you’re flying home with is too often a wrinkled shell of its former self.